rjrjswrdvi/camunda-bpm-dev-docs/howtos/merge-repositories.md

 repoB='camunda-bpm-platform'

 # new directory name of repo A in repo B directory structure
+# it will additionally be used as a prefix for the repo A tags that will get merged
 newDirName='engine-dmn'

 # merge branch for repo A